xRomory/Sulat.ai/README.md

 The application supports both **English** and **Filipino** languages, allowing users to craft messages in the language that best conveys their feelings.
 Built with simplicity, privacy, and intentionality in mind, it aims to be your quiet co-writer for the moments when words feel just out of reach.

 ## 🎯 Purpose

-There are times when you know how you feel—but not always how to say it.
-This app is for those moments.
-It’s not about outsourcing emotion; it’s about refining it.

----